 Founder and CEO

-Over the past eight years, Anne McGowan as Chief Executive of Protecting Seniors Wealth, director, strategic consultant, author, training workshop facilitator and keynote speaker presentation presenter, brings specialised skills and expertise, along with her extensive knowledge gained over years of investigations into the growing unwanted trend of financial senior exploitation and working on programs for better solutions to improve outcomes.
+Over the past eight years, Anne McGowan as Chief Executive of Protecting Seniors Wealth, director, expert consultant, author, training workshop facilitator and keynote speaker, brings specialised skills and expertise, along with her extensive knowledge gained over years of investigations into the growing unwanted trend of financial senior exploitation and fraud, working on programs for better solutions to improve outcomes.

-Anne McGowan’s business, consulting and educator background began in banking, then for over a decade as a professional public relations consultant, establishing a successful public relations company consulting for corporations and high-level executives, and later utilising that extensive expertise in teaching adult business communications studies and course preparation.
+Anne's business, consulting and educator background began in banking, then for over a decade as a professional public relations consultant establishing a successful public relations company consulting for corporations and high-level executives, and later utilising that extensive expertise in teaching tertiary business communications and course preparation.

-Establishing a results-oriented dedicated resource that partners, collaborates and networks with industries, sourcing and investigating data and research and delivering training programs for clients, Anne strongly believes in the rights of seniors and elders, and highly commends the tireless efforts of people who dedicate their time to help them and all the service providers, in particular for seniors and elders and those who have difficulties speaking up for themselves.
+Establishing a results-oriented dedicated resource that partners, collaborates and networks with industries, sourcing and investigating data and research and delivering expert training programs for clients, Anne strongly believes in the rights of seniors, elders, vulnerable people, and highly commends the tireless efforts of dedicated people who help them and all the service providers.

 Integrity AND Ethics Modality